Automated Explanation Selection for Scientific Discovery: Evaluation of Explanations

 However, \emph{coherence} with background knowledge, beliefs, etc.~is an inappropriate criterion for evaluating explanations in the context of formal reasoning.
 This is because, due to the exactness of the formal method, any incoherence of explanations necessarily follows from an incoherence of the model.
 In the context of heuristic explainers, which are not guaranteed to be exact, it may make sense to check whether the resulting explanations are consistent with what is expected from the background knowledge.
 In the formal setting, however, if the exact explanation is not consistent with the background knowledge, then the model is not consistent with the background knowledge.
 Thus, coherence is not a criterion for evaluating the explanation, but rather a criterion for evaluating the model.
 Formal verification of ML~models is a natural complementary application to explanation selection.
 Verification of ML~models can be achieved by encoding expectations as additional constraints in the model encoding to allow proof by contradiction.

 Since SAT-based formal reasoning produces exact and verified results, the \emph{confidence} in the generated explanations is generally high.
-However, the whole process still depends on the correctness and completeness of the SAT encoding of the model.
-This involves parsing the data structures of the ML~model and generating a formal language representation of the model such that the function $f_M$ of the model $M$ is preserved in the encoding.
-This means that for any input $I$ and output $O$, the formula has a model if and only if $f_M(I) = O$, provided that the input and output vectors $I$ and $O$ are represented by variables in the SAT formula.
-The SAT encoding must be verified by additional means, such as formal proofs of the correctness and completeness of the encoding and, in practical implementations, by automated consistency tests.
+However, the whole process still depends on the correctness and completeness of the SAT encoding of the model, as illustrated by the edge connecting the red and blue boxes in Figure~\ref{fig:xai4science}.
+This involves parsing the data structures of the ML~model $M$ and generating a formal language representation $F$ that preserves the semantics of~$M$.
+This means that for any input $I$ and output $O$, the formula $F$ has a model if and only if $M(I) = O$, provided that the input and output vectors $I$ and $O$ are represented by variables of $F$.
+This encoding phase must be verified by additional means, such as formal proofs of the correctness and completeness of the encoding and, for testing practical implementations, automated consistency tests.

 The \emph{contrastivity} criterion evaluates the possibility of specifying contrast cases.
 Formal encodings of ML~models should therefore explicitly allow the specification of contrast cases in the encoding of the explanation selection problem.